 I say “rare” on purpose.
-Violence, which can range from subtle micro-aggressions to all-out destruction, will never entirely disappear.
+Violence, which range from subtle micro-aggressions to all-out destruction, will never entirely disappear.
 Certainly it is part of the natural world and seems to be very much part of human nature.
-I don’t believe we can entirely eradicate it.
+I don’t believe we can eradicate it.
 But I do believe we can make it less acceptable, less frequent and less devastating.

 I’ve lived this question since an uneasy awakening in later childhood.
 That’s when I began to see I didn’t have to fear monsters under the bed or scary dreams.
 It’s when I recognized the frightening existence of something I couldn’t reason away: hatred, discrimination, oppression, violence, injustice.

 The day came to leave the world of agencies and organizations.
 It was time to discover what I could create on my own.
-At that pivotal turning point, I chose this: founding Keys to Change and dedicating my efforts to those working to bring about the vision I’ve asked you to imagine.
+At that pivotal turning point, I chose this: founding Keys to Change and dedicating my efforts to supporting those working to bring about the vision I’ve asked you to imagine.
 And that’s a fine thing, a great start on Adult Career, Phase 2.

 But is it enough of a response to my question?
 I think not.
 It’s time to figure out how to both reach those I connect with directly, and how to reach further.
 It’s time to think through what I want to say – and do – and how best to go about that.